 print(r.stdout)

-Waiting for N of M to complete
+Wait for N of M processes to complete

 Use cwsandbox.wait() to wait for a subset of processes: